frontendpatterns/frontendpatterns.dev/src/content/patterns/resource-hint.md

 ## Solution

-Apply the Resource Hint pattern by using preload, prefetch, and preconnect to optimize resource loading timing, and reinforce it with concise examples or tests.
+Use preload, prefetch, and preconnect to optimize resource loading timing.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.